Islamofascism: Criticism

-The use of the term "Islamofascism" has been criticized by several scholars, and journalists for being "ahistorical and simplistic" (Tony Judt): incriminating an entire religion (Alan Colmes); lacking in scholarly precision (Robert Paxton); "politically biased and polemical" (Stefan Wild); and for being used in "right-wing circles ... to help spread the alarming notion that all Islamists—ranging from the Sunni insurgents and Shiite militias of Iraq to Osama bin Laden to the mullahs of Iran to angry Palestinians—are part of a single, terrifying threat on the order of Nazi Germany" (by The Week);
+The use of the term "Islamofascism" has been criticized by several scholars and journalists for being "ahistorical and simplistic" (Tony Judt): incriminating an entire religion (Alan Colmes); lacking in scholarly precision (Robert Paxton); "politically biased and polemical" (Stefan Wild); and for being used in "right-wing circles ... to help spread the alarming notion that all Islamists—ranging from the Sunni insurgents and Shiite militias of Iraq to Osama bin Laden to the mullahs of Iran to angry Palestinians—are part of a single, terrifying threat on the order of Nazi Germany" (by The Week);

-While Islamic Fascism has been discussed as a category of serious analysis by the scholars mentioned above, the term "Islamofascism" circulated mainly as a propaganda, rather than as an analytic term after the September 11 attacks on the United States in September 2001, but also gained a foothold in more sober political discourse, both academic and pseudo-academic.
+While Islamic Fascism has been discussed as a category of serious analysis by the scholars mentioned above, the term "Islamofascism" circulated mainly as a propaganda, rather than as an analytic term after the September 11 attacks on the United States in September 2001.
+It also gained a foothold in more sober political discourse, both academic and pseudo-academic.
 Many critics are dismissive, variously branding it as "meaningless" (Daniel Benjamin); a "figment of the neocon imagination" (Paul Krugman); and as betraying an ignorance of both Islam and Fascism (Angelo Codevilla).

-Tony Judt, in an analysis of liberal acquiescence in President George W. Bush's foreign policy initiatives, particularly the War on Terror and the invasion of Iraq, argued that this policy was premised on the notion there was such a thing as Islamofascism, a notion Judt considered catastrophic.
-In his diagnosis of this shift he detected a decline in the old liberal consensus of American politics, and what he called the "deliquescence of the Democratic Party".
-Many former left-liberal pundits, like Paul Berman and Peter Beinart having no knowledge of the Middle East or cultures like those of Wahhabism and Sufism on which they descant authoritatively, have, he claimed, and his view was shared by Niall Ferguson, latched onto the war on terror as a new version of the old liberal fight against fascism, in the form of Islamofascism.
-In their approach there is a cozy acceptance of a binary division of the world into ideological antitheses, the "familiar juxtaposition that eliminates exotic complexity and confusion: Democracy v.
+Judt, in an analysis of liberal acquiescence in President George W. Bush's foreign policy initiatives, particularly the war on terror and the invasion of Iraq, argued that this policy was premised on the notion there was such a thing as Islamofascism, a notion Judt considered catastrophic.
+In his diagnosis of this shift, he detected a decline in the old liberal consensus of American politics, and what he called the "deliquescence of the Democratic Party".
+According to Judt, many former left-liberal pundits, like Paul Berman and Peter Beinart, had no knowledge of the Middle East or cultures like those of Wahhabism and Sufism on which they descant authoritatively.
+They latched onto the war on terror as a new version of the old liberal fight against fascism, in the form of Islamofascism.
+In their approach, there is a cozy acceptance of a binary division of the world into ideological antitheses, and the "familiar juxtaposition that eliminates exotic complexity and confusion: Democracy v.
 Totalitarianism, Freedom v.
 Fascism, Them v.
 Us" has been revived.
-Christopher Hitchens was also criticized by Judt, as making unhistoric simplifications, to justify use of the term.
+Christopher Hitchens was also criticized by Judt as making unhistoric simplifications to justify use of the term.
+Niall Ferguson similarly characterized the term as a "caricatured World War II idiom" which frames opponents as appeasers of fascists.